inspiredtolive/Raise_the_terrain/README.md

 # Raise the terrain
 Renders a terrain using isometric projection with a given set of 64 altitudes.

-## Prerequisites
-* Usage: terrain file
-* Draw a grid using an isometric projection
-* The grid must be described in a file (see above example)
-* The color used to draw the grid doesn’t matter (same for the background)
-* The grid doesn’t need to be exactly the same as the one shown above.
-But make sure you have a coherent isometric projection.
-* Your grid must be centered and takes as much space as possible on the screen.
-We should be able to see the whole screen.
-* Your program should end when the user is pressing the ESC key

 ## Requirements
 * [Install SDL2](https://wiki.libsdl.org/Installation)